 The Administrative Assistant will record all motions other than procedural.
-The maker of a motion should state their name so it can be recorded in the minutes (It is not necessary to record the maker of the second).
+The maker of a motion should state his or her name so it can be recorded in the minutes.
+(It is not necessary to record the maker of the second).
 The meeting chair will repeat the name of the Senator making the motion.